Head Cheese

 Small opening is tied

-5. Small opening is tied.
+5. The small opening is tied.

 Pork stomach being filled with meats